FerretDB/FerretDB/website/blog/2023-07-27-grafana-monitoring-ferretdb.md

 ### How to connect Grafana with FerretDB

-This section of the tutorial assumes that you have Grafana Enterprise and have your FerretDB Connection URI.
+This section of the tutorial assumes that you have Grafana Enterprise or Grafana Cloud and have your FerretDB Connection URI.

 Once you're signed in, go to the navigation section; under "Administration", select "Plugins" to download the MongoDB plugin for Grafana.